Nikhileshorg/Using-TPOT-to-analyse-the-iris-data/README.md

-In this repository, we will see how to use a very unique library in python, tpot .
+In this repository, we will see how to use a very unique library in python called tpot .
 The reason why this library is unique is that it automates the entire Machine Learning pipeline and provides you with the best performing machine learning model.
+I have used TPOT with various datasets !!!